-The constructivist approach to reading views learning as a process in which a reader constructs meaning using the text as a blueprint and every input event activates and is plotted against existing knowledge (schemata) as it processed (Bolofo,1990).
-Thus, according to constructivist views, students are expected actively to construct their own knowledge and understanding - for example, making connections, building mental schemata and developing new concepts from previous understandings - rather than to receive knowledge transmitted by their teachers (Goldenberg,1993).
+The constructivist approach to reading views learning as a process in which a reader constructs meaning using the text as a blueprint and every input event activates and is plotted knowledge (schemata) as it existing against (Bolofo, 1990).
+Thus, according to constructivist views, students their own knowledge and are expected actively understanding - for example, making connections, building mental schemata and developing new concepts from previous understandings - rather than to receive knowledge transmitted by their teachers (Goldenberg, 1993).